ajavamind/Processing-Cardboard/README.md

   1. Modifications to use Google VR SDK for Android (Cardboard) version 0.9.1.
 This is now labeled "Stereo Mode" by Google to distinguish from Android release N VR Mode.
   2. Add constants for more keys used by bluetooth remote controllers

+### 2016/10/02

+  1. Modifications to use Google VR SDK for Android (Cardboard) version 1.0.0.
+  2. Use Android Studio 2.2

 ## Notes:
   1. The magnet pull trigger is no longer supported.
 Please use Cardboard V2 headset.
   2. No library build is defined here to make a Processing Android SDK library or mode for use with the Processing IDE.
   3. Starting with Google VR SDK, version 0.8.0, the minimum build is for Android 4.4 (19).
-This happens to be better for faster image/photo processing and display
+This happens to be better for faster image/photo processing and display.
+  4. With release 1.0.0 Google removed capability to not display the alignment marker and settings button.

 ## Processing Coding Notes:
   1. You must include a call to background() in the draw() method.